 Social Work Profession

 According to the U.S. Department of Labor Bureau of Labor Statistics (BLS), social work is one of the fastest growing careers in the United States.
-The profession is expected to grow by 25% between 2010 and 2020.
-More than 650,000 people currently hold social work degrees.
+The profession is expected to grow by 12% between 2014 and 2024.
+There were almost 650,000 social work jobs in 2014.

 Who is a social worker?